-Amazon RDS is a database management service for relational databases, it manages patching, upgrading, backing up of data etc. of databases for you without
+Answer: Amazon RDS is a database management service for relational databases, it manages patching, upgrading, backing up of data, etc. of databases for you without

 your intervention.
 RDS is a Db management service for structured data only.DynamoDB, on the other hand, is a NoSQL database service, NoSQL deals with unstructured data.

-- If a backup AWS Direct connect has been configured, in the event of a failure it will switch over to the second one.
+- If a backup AWS Direct connects has been configured, in the event of a failure it will switch over to the second one.
 It is recommended to enable Bidirectional Forwarding

 - Detection (BFD) when configuring your connections to ensure faster detection and failover.
 On the other hand, if you have configured a backup IPsec VPN connection

 - instead, all VPC traffic will failover to the backup VPN connection automatically.
 Traffic to/from public resources such as Amazon S3 will be routed over the Internet.
 If

 - you do not have a backup AWS Direct Connect link or an IPsec VPN link, then Amazon VPC traffic will be dropped in the event of a failure.